d12frosted/elpa-mirror/gnu/consult-readme.txt

  - =consult-buffer= (=-other-window=, =-other-frame=): Enhanced version of =switch-to-buffer= with support for virtual buffers.
 Supports live preview of buffers and narrowing to the virtual buffer types.
 You can type =f SPC= in order to narrow to recent files.
-Ephemeral buffers can be shown by pressing =SPC=.
+Press =SPC= to show ephemeral buffers.
    Supported narrowing keys:
    - b Buffers
    - f Files (Requires =recentf-mode=)
    - m Bookmarks
-   - p Project (only available if =consult-project-root-function= is configured as shown in the [[#use-package-example][example configuration]]).
+   - p Project (Requires configuration of the =consult-project-root-function= as shown in the [[#use-package-example][example configuration]]).
-   - Arbitrary [[#multiple-sources][other sources]] can be configured via =consult-buffer-sources=.
+   - Arbitrary [[#multiple-sources][other sources]] configured in =consult-buffer-sources=.
-   By default only buffers are preview in order to ensure that =consult-buffer= is fast, but it is possible to [[#multiple-sources][configure]] file and bookmark preview.
  - =consult-bookmark=: Select or create bookmark.
 You might use the powerful =consult-buffer= as an alternative, which can include a bookmark virtual buffer source.
 But note that =consult-bookmark= supports preview of bookmarks and narrowing.
  - =consult-recent-file=: Select from recent files with preview.
    You might prefer the powerful =consult-buffer= instead, which can include recent files as a virtual buffer source.
-Note that =recentf-mode= should be enabled in order to track recent files.
+The =recentf-mode= enables tracking of recent files.

 ** Editing
    :properties: